How to Calculate Paid Vacation for Hourly Employees

 Calculation Example:

 For the sake of an example, we will use the most common 40 hour work week.
-To figure out how many hours your employee works in a year, multiply 4o hours by 52 weeks (the number of weeks in a year.)
-Then subtract the 40 hours off (or other amount of PTO.)
+To figure out how many hours your employee works in a year, multiply 40 work hours by 52 weeks (the number of weeks in a year).
+Then, subtract 40 hours off of the total for the time you’re awarding as PTO.

 Now to get the accrual multiplier, divide the number of allocated vacation hours by the total hours per year as calculated above.